ibm-bluemix-mobile-services/mobiledashboard-storecatalog-backend/template/readme.md

 # Store Catalog Mobile Backend
-This folder contains instructions for how to run API Connect and deploy the template on Bluemix.
+This folder contains instructions for how to run API Connect and deploy the template to Bluemix.

 ### Before you begin
 Ensure that you have: